intel/llvm/sycl/doc/MultiTileCardWithLevelZero.md

 NOTE: The `partition_by_affinity_domain` is the only partitioning supported for Intel GPU.
 Similar `next_partitionable` and `numa` are the only partitioning properties supported (both doing the same thing).

-`CreateMultipleSubDevices=N` environment variable can be used to emulate multiple tiles of a GPU.
+`CreateMultipleSubDevices=N NEOReadDebugKeys=1` environment variables can be used to emulate multiple tiles of a GPU.

 ## 2 Context